andyguo0228/andyguo0228.github.io/index.md

 For most of my career, I've been working in healthcare and while I found it meaningful, I was always drawn to the underlying data that drove decisions.
-I was fascinated by the idea of transforming complex and confusing data into something digestible, relatable, and actionable which could improve patient care and quality of life.
-This eventually led me to start my jouney to teach myself data science and work on personal projects to hone my skills in SQL, Python, and Tableau.
+I was fascinated by the idea of transforming complex data into something easy to digest and actionable which could improve patient care and quality of life.
+This eventually led me to start my jouney to teach myself data science using online courses and videos.
+The experience was challenging to say the least.
+I had no computer science experience and had never written a single line of code before.
+I was confused and had no idea what I was doing, and I loved every minute of it.

+and work on personal projects to hone my skills in SQL, Python, and Tableau.